Irima-Samarasinghe/Irima-Samarasinghe/README.md

-Hi 👋 My name is Irima Samarasinghe
+Hi 👋 I'm Irima Samarasinghe
 ===============================

 Undergraduate of Bachelor's in ICT honors,passionate about computer science,networking,and emerging technologies